fraboeni/fraboeni.github.io/_posts/2021-01-24-membership-inference.md

 Afterwards, we’ll go into some more details exploring how those attacks work on a low level.
 Then, we’ll use the TensorFlow Privacy library in order to conduct an attack on an ML classifier ourselves.
 You will see that it is pretty easy, with this powerful tool.
-I will also briefly show you some factors that increase a model’s vulnerability against membership inference attacks.
+I will also briefly mention some factors that increase a model’s vulnerability against membership inference attacks and on protection measures.
-Based on those, at the end, I will conclude with some words about the mitigation of the attack.

 ## Part 1: Membership Inference Attacks
 Membership inference attacks were first described by Shokri et al. \[1\] in 2017.